mikemcbride/website/blog/lessons-learned/index.md

 status: publish
 type: post
 published: true
+excerpt: I reflect on some lessons learned after being promoted to a senior developer.
 ---

 At the end of 2015, I was promoted to the role of senior developer.
 For the year and a half leading up to that point, I had been meeting with my manager and working on things to make that promotion happen.
 It was something I aspired to, because I looked up to the other senior developers and had a lot of respect for their quality of work.